-- A. The rights of the County include, but are not limited to, the exclusive right to determine the mission of the County; set standards of service; determine the procedures and standards of selection for employment and promotion; manage its employees and its operations, relieve its employees from duty because of lack of work or for other legitimate reasons determined by the County; maintain the efficiency of the County operations; determine the number, location and nature of its facilities; determine the methods, means, and personnel by which County operations are to be conducted; determine the contents of job classifications; take any and all actions necessary to carry out the mission of the County in emergencies; and exercise complete control and discretion over its organization and the technology of performing its work.
-Nothing in this section shall be construed to limit, amend, decrease, revoke or otherwise modify the rights vested in the County of Lassen by the California law as amended or other laws regulating, authorizing or empowering the County of Lassen to act or refrain from acting. - B. The County shall not be required to meet and confer in good faith on any subject preempted by Federal or State law or by enabling laws affecting the County of Lassen, nor shall it be required to meet and confer in good faith on County rights as defined in this section. - C. Contract Services.
-The right of the Board of Supervisors is affirmed to obtain by contract any service authorized by Government Code Section 31,000 through 31,003.
-The Board of Supervisors agrees to meet and confer as to the impact upon any employee displaced by reason of the Board's decision to exercise its rights to contract.
+A. The rights of the County include, but are not limited to, the exclusive right to determine the mission of the County; set standards of service; determine the procedures and standards of selection, employment and promotion; manage its employees and its operations, relieve its employees from duty because of lack of work or for other legitimate reasons determined by the

+County; maintain the efficiency of the County operations; determine the number, location and nature of its facilities; determine the methods, means, and personnel by which County operations are to be conducted; determine the contents of job classifications; take any and all actions necessary to carry out the mission of the County in emergencies; and exercise complete control and discretion over its organization and the technology of performing its work.
+Nothing in this section shall be construed to limit, amend, decrease, revoke or otherwise modify the rights vested in the County of Lassen by California law as amended or other laws regulating, authorizing or empowering the County of Lassen to act or refrain from acting.

+B. The County shall not be required to meet and confer in good faith on any subject preempted by Federal or State law or by enabling laws affecting the County of Lassen, nor shall it be required to meet and confer in good faith on County rights as defined in this section.